josmar-crwdstffng/angular/aio/content/guide/workspace-config.md

 </code-example>

-The contents of `node_modules/some-package/images/` will be available in `dist/some-package/`.
+The contents of `node_modules/some-package/images` will be available in `dist/some-package`.

-The following example uses the `ignore` field to exclude certain files in the assets folder from being copied into the build:
+The following example uses the `ignore` field to exclude certain files in the assets directory from being copied into the build:

 <code-example language="json">